beshu-tech/readonlyrest-docs/fips.md

   ```
   keytool \
   -importkeystore \
-  -srckeystore < filename of keystore that you want to convert >  \
-  -destkeystore < name of output keystore, typically should end with .bcfks > \
-  -srcstoretype < type of input keystore, should be JKS or PKCS12 > \
+  -srckeystore SOURCE_KEYSTORE_FILENAME  \
+  -destkeystore DEST_KEYSTORE_FILENAME \
+  -srcstoretype SOURCE_KEYSTORE_TYPE \
-  -deststoretype BCFKS \
+  -deststoretype DEST_KEYSTORE_TYPE \
-  -deststorepass < password for input keystore > \
-  -srcstorepass < password for output keystore > \
+  -srcstorepass SOURCE_KEYSTORE_PASSWORD \
+  -deststorepass DEST_KEYSTORE_PASSWORD \
   -providerpath ./bc-fips-1.0.2.1.jar \
   -provider org.bouncycastle.jcajce.provider.BouncyCastleFipsProvider
   ```
+  where:
+  * SOURCE_KEYSTORE_FILENAME - filename of the keystore(or truststore) that you want to convert.
+  * DEST_KEYSTORE_FILENAME - name of the output file.
+  * SOURCE_KEYSTORE_TYPE - type of keystore to convert.
+Must be JKS or PKCS12.
+  * DEST_KEYSTORE_TYPE - type of output keystore.
+Must be BCFKS.
+  * SOURCE_KEYSTORE_PASSWORD - password protecting keystore to convert.
+  * DEST_KEYSTORE_PASSWORD - password protecting output file.
-  If you placed dowloaded jar with bc-fips then you have to use appropriate path instead of `./bc-fips-1.0.2.1.jar`
+  If you placed dowloaded jar with bc-fips somewhere else then you have to use appropriate path instead of `./bc-fips-1.0.2.1.jar`